 Steven Courtney is a performing songwriter who has experienced multiple areas of success.
-In a span of this on going career, Steven has performed over 5,200 concerts to date, recorded 30 full-length albums, received a 2011 Parents Choice Award for the Million Smiles To Go album, collected 7 Children’s Music Web Awards and the Arpeggio Award for “Outstanding Work with Children” through the Arts, as well as produce four concert-length performance videos and an award winning Children’s TV series.
+In a span of this on going career, Steven has performed over 5,800 concerts to date, recorded 30 full-length albums, received 2014 Parents Choice Award for the Sun Hill Market album, 2012 Parents Choice Award for the Million Smiles To Go album, collected 7 Children’s Music Web Awards and the Arpeggio Award for “Outstanding Work with Children” through the Arts, as well as produce four concert-length performance videos and an award winning Children’s TV series.

 Few artists are as committed to expanding the boundaries of Children’s Music and Family Entertainment as Steven Courtney.
 Courtney’s songs inspire imagination and positive social behavior with a superabundance of creativity added.
 Trying to slot his music into a specific genre, fails to capture the tapestry of musical forms from which he draws.